M0R6/moreview/README.md

 # Moreview

 Moreview is an application developed by Morgan for movies & tv-shows enthusiasts to give their thoughts about movies they'd watched.
 This application is built using **Nuxt.js** for the frontend and **Nuxt.js Server** for the backend, with **MySQL** as the database.
 Originally this project is for a a test, UKK (Uji Kompetensi Keahlian).

+This project is hosted at [https://moreview.social/](https://moreview.social/).

 ## 📌 Installation & Configuration